ros2/rclcpp/rclcpp/doc/proposed_node_parameter_callbacks.md

 ## Alternatives

-* Users could call `set_parameter` while processing a message from the `/parameter_events` topic, However, there is extra overhead in having to create subscription (as noted earlier).
+* Users could call `set_parameter` while processing a message from the `/parameter_events` topic, however, there is extra overhead in having to create subscription (as noted earlier).
 * Users could call `set_parameter` inside the "on set" parameters callback, however it is not well-defined how side-effects should handle cases where parameter validation fails.